-Linnaean classification ranks do not enough resolution to trees built phylogenetic information.
-Homotypic synonymy, heterotypic synonymy, alternative spellings and misspellings significant amount of ambiguity [1].
-We approach the challenge of managing biodiversity information on the assumption that we must accommodate not only the Linnaean sense of species but also that of an increasing number of biologists who follow the evolution paradigm.
-From point of view number of species increases and decreases depending on environmental changes, random mutations and natural selection.
+Linnaean classification ranks do not provide enough resolution to represent the trees built from phylogenetic information.
+Homotypic synonymy, heterotypic synonymy, alternative spellings and misspellings add a significant amount of ambiguity to the role of names as identifiers [1].
+We approach the challenge of managing biodiversity information on the assumption that we must accommodate not only the Linnaean sense of species but also that of an increasing number of biologists who follow the evolutionary paradigm.
+From a phylogenetic point of view, the number of living species increases and decreases depending on environmental changes, random mutations and natural selection.
 Species can be placed into groups according to their phylogenetic distances, borders between species concepts are fuzzy, or non-existent, and taxonomy as a whole describes a dynamic process changing with time, and not a static landscape.
+A names-based infrastructure must be flexible, and allow for multiple co-existing interpretations of biodiversity

-Out of estimated 4-10 million species of eukaryotic organisms the Earth about 2.3 million described [7, 8, 9].
-The rest wait to be discovered or to be formalized from their surrogate name status. to dramatically speedup the process of species registration [10].
+Out of the estimated 4-10 million species of eukaryotic organisms that currently populate the Earth, only about 2.3 million have been described [7, 8, 9].
+The rest wait to be discovered or to be formalized from their surrogate name status.
+Some researchers call to dramatically speedup the process of species registration [10].
+The Global Names Architecture must be designed for participation in this process.

-Amount of scientific literature and data geometrically biology entered the scale of Big Data [11, 12].
-It is not humanly possible now to follow information without assistance of computers.
-Electronic publication of scientific papers is becoming ubiquitous there is a significant effort in digitizing older , making it available on Internet as raw scans and digital text via Optical Character Recognition (OCR) process [13].
+As the amounts of scientific literature and data grow geometrically, biology has entered the scale of Big Data [11, 12].
+It is not humanly possible now to follow all this information without the assistance of computers.
+Electronic publication of scientific papers is becoming ubiquitous and there is a significant effort in digitizing older information, making it available on Internet as raw scans and digital text via Optical Character Recognition (OCR) processes [13].
+Our indexing services are being designed to intercept this flow of information, and by identifying the names, will provide organization to the heterogeneous content and make relevant content more discoverable.

 3. The Global Names Architecture – History and Progress to Date `

 3.1.
 Background.
 GNA was conceived [14, 15] in 2007 by Global Biodiversity Information Facility (GBIF) and Encyclopedia Of Life (EOL) to use names and associated information in expert sources to interconnect existing initiatives, enhancing them through their interactions as a virtual layer for managing biodiversity data distributed across the Internet [1].
-GNA's conception involved an international consultative process with taxonomists, biodiversity informaticians, managers, and users of biodiversity data in the form of 13 Nomina meetings [15].
+GNA's conception involved an international consultative process with over 100 taxonomists, biodiversity informaticians, managers, and users of biodiversity data in the form of 13 Nomina meetings [15].
 The initial GNA implementation was supported through an ABI Innovation grant [2] of which David Patterson was PI.
 Additional contributions are made by GBIF, EOL, Kew Gardens, PESI, and others.
-The purpose of the ABI innovation award was to investigate if GNA vision was achievable.
-At the end of funding our team has produced a suite of proof of concept, prototype, and production-level services and infrastructure.
-Most notably -- an online registry for zoological nomenclature ZooBank [16], nomenclatural events repository GNUB [3], name finding service GNRD [17], name reconciliation and resolution service GN Resolver [18], name index GNI [19], taxonomic editor GNITE [20], citation repository CiteBank [4].
-This ABI Development grant would bring funds to push name finding, indexing and reconciliation services from prototype level to globally available production level.
+The purpose of the ABI innovation award was to investigate if the GNA vision was achievable.
+At the end of funding our combined team has produced a suite of proof of concept, prototype, and production-level services and infrastructure.
+Most notably -- an online registry for zoological nomenclature ZooBank [16], nomenclatural events repository GNUB [3], name finding service GNRD [17], name reconciliation and resolution service GN Resolver [18], name index GNI [19], taxonomic editor GNITE [20], and a citation repository CiteBank [4].
+This ABI Development grant would bring funds to push name finding, indexing and reconciliation services from a prototype level of service to globally available production levels that will effectively serve the needs of Big Data Biology.